nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

     .. warning::

-        1. If this attribute is set to an invald network :ref:`Logical Address <Logical Address>`, then nothing is done and the invalid address is ignored.
+        1. If this attribute is set to an invalid network :ref:`Logical Address <Logical Address>`, then nothing is done and the invalid address is ignored.
         2. A `RF24Mesh` object cannot set this attribute because the